Menneard History, Family Crest & Coats of Arms

-England by the ancestors of the Menneard family when they emigrated following the Norman Conquest of 1066.
+Menneard is a name that was brought to England by the ancestors of the Menneard family when they emigrated following the Norman Conquest of 1066.
 The name Menneard comes from the Germanic personal name Mainard, which is composed of the elements magin, which means strength, and hard, which means hardy, brave or strong.
-This personal name was popular among the Normans and it was brought to England after the Norman Conquest, when William the Conqueror gave his friends and relatives most of the land formerly owned by Anglo-Saxon aristocrats.
-The Normans imported a vast number of Norman French personal names, which largely replaced traditional Old English personal names among the upper and middle classes.

 Early Origins of the Menneard family

 The surname Menneard was first found in Suffolk at Hoxne, a parish, and the head of a union, in the hundred of Hoxne.
 "Hoxne Hall, for many generations the residence of the Maynard family.
 In the north aisle [of the church] is a monument, with a group of figures finely sculptured in marble, to the memory of Sir Thomas Maynard, erected in 1742, by Christopher Stanley, Esq.
 A school, now in union with the National Society, was founded and endowed by Lord Maynard."

 "The pedigree of the Viscounts Maynard commences in the 14th century with John Mainard of Axminster in Devonshire, who served in France under the Black Prince, and was appointed Constable of Brest in 1352.
 Sixth in descent from him we find another John Maynard, sitting in Queen Mary's first Parliament as Burgess for St. Albans, and numbered among thirty-nine stout Protestants who were indicted in the King's Bench for absenting themselves from the House rather than join in accepting the Pope's authority in the realm."